 How do you start contractions?

-Get Moving – Walking is a Great Way
+Get Moving – walking is one great way!

 Try Natural Teas